 Use of the iRIMS device by the vehicle operator should generally be limited to times when the vehicle is stopped.
-When the vehicle is in motion, the operator should only attempt to read messages that are likely to contain information that is required for immediate enforcement, investigative or safety needs.
+When the vehicle is in motion, the operator should only attempt to read iRIMS Mobile Device Use messages that are likely to contain information that is required for immediate enforcement, investigative or safety needs.